 Mission:

 The EABA´s goal is to maximize athlete potential and give them the best opportunity to advance their athletic career.
-This is achieved through 120 hours of on court fundamental skills training by experienced university and pro-level players.
+This is achieved through on court fundamental skills training by experienced university and pro-level players and coaches.

 Required Skill